hitoshi-watase/sercrod/docs/reference/directives/innerHTML.md

    - Evaluate it with `eval_expr(expr, scope, { el: node, mode: "innerHTML" })`.
    - Map `null` or `false` to an empty string, otherwise use the returned value as `raw`.
    - Build a context object `{ el, expr, scope }`.
-   - Call `Nablla._filters.html(raw, ctx)` and assign the result to `el.innerHTML`.
+   - Call `Sercrod._filters.html(raw, ctx)` and assign the result to `el.innerHTML`.
 4. Recursively render the original template children:
    - For each `child` in `node.childNodes`, call `renderNode(child, scope, el)`.
-   - This may append Nablla-generated child content after the HTML inserted by `*innerHTML`.
+   - This may append Sercrod-generated child content after the HTML inserted by `*innerHTML`.
 5. At the end of `_renderElement`, if `cleanup.directives` is enabled in the global config:
-   - All attributes that are known Nablla directives (including `*innerHTML` and `n-innerHTML`) are removed from `el`.
+   - All attributes that are known Sercrod directives (including `*innerHTML` and `n-innerHTML`) are removed from `el`.
 6. Append `el` to the parent and run any log hooks.

-The inserted HTML string is therefore a one-shot, low-level injection step; Nablla does not automatically apply its own directives inside that string.
+The inserted HTML string is therefore a one-shot, low-level injection step; Sercrod does not automatically apply its own directives inside that string.

 #### Variable creation and scope layering

 `*innerHTML` does not create new variables.

-Its expression is evaluated in the normal Nablla scope:
+Its expression is evaluated in the normal Sercrod scope:

-- The current data bound to the host (for example from `data` on `<na-blla>`).
+- The current data bound to the host (for example from `data` on `<serc-rod>`).
 - Special injected variables:
   - `$data` for the current host’s data object.
-  - `$root` for the root Nablla host data.
+  - `$root` for the root Sercrod host data.
-  - `$parent` for the nearest ancestor Nablla host data.
+  - `$parent` for the nearest ancestor Sercrod host data.
 - Methods exposed via `*methods` or the global method injection mechanism.
-- Internal helper methods registered in `Nablla._internal_methods`.
+- Internal helper methods registered in `Sercrod._internal_methods`.

 There is no per-directive scope layering; `*innerHTML` simply looks at whatever is currently visible in the merged scope.